synesthesiam/rhasspy/docs/audio-output.md

 # Audio Output

 Rhasspy provides audio feedback when waking up, processing commands, and when pronouncing custom words.
-It can also do rudimentary text to speech using `espeak`.
+It can also do [text to speech](text-to-speech.md).

 ## ALSA

-Plays WAV files by calling the `aplay` command.
+Plays WAV files on the local device by calling the `aplay` command.

 Add to your [profile](profiles.md):